Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 <img src="./images/Screenshot_2022-05-04_084239_edit3.png" height="328">

 ## Step 3 - Get an access token from AAD
-To obtain an access token from AAD via Postman, you can use the saved ```POST Get Authorization Token``` request.
-The ```POST Get Authorization Token``` call comes pre-configured as part of the `FHIR Collection` collection that you imported earlier.
+To obtain an access token from AAD via Postman, you would typically follow steps outlined [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/use-postman#get-azure-ad-access-token), however, for the purposes of this starter collection, we have included the  ```POST Get Authorization Token``` call pre-configured.

 In Postman, click on **Collections** on the left, select the `FHIR Collection` collection, open the first folder titled `AuthToken`, and then select `POST Get Authorization Token`.
 Press **Send** on the right.